onezhou/Design-and-implementation-of-mobile-intelligent-system-for-power-grid-user-behavior-analysis/README.md

-# Design-and-implementation-of-mobile-intelligent-system-for-power-grid-user-behavior-analysis
-based on deep-learning
+# Design and implementation of a mobile intelligent system based on deep learning for grid user behavior analysis